 So, what are the differences between a leasehold property and a freehold property?

-If you have a freehold property and you’re the freeholder, you own the property outright.
+If you purchase a freehold property you become a freeholder, meaning you own the property outright.
 This also includes the land that it sits on, so your name should be in the land registry.

 This means that, if you’re a freehold property owner, you’re responsible for maintaining both the property and the land, so you’ll need to budget for these costs.
-For example, if the roof breaks and water begins to pour in, it’s your job to fix it as the freeholder.
+For example, if the roof breaks and water begins to pour in, it’s your job to fix it.

 With a freehold property, you own the property outright, so you don’t have to worry about the lease running out.
-This is a main advantage for freehold in the freehold vs leasehold debate.
+This is the main advantage for freehold properties.

 In addition, you won’t have to pay ground rent, service charges or any other land charges because you own the property, the land and “the title absolute”.

 On the other hand, if you’re buying a flat or maisonette, it’s much more likely to be a leasehold property.
 But, what does leasehold mean?